-The Pontefract-born bowling all-rounder won the first 13 Test matches he played in between 2009 and 2012, in which time he took the wicket that retained the Ashes for England in Australia in December of 2011.
+A two-time Ashes winner, the Pontefract-born star has an enviably statistic to his name at the highest level, winning the first 13 Test Matches he played in between 2009 and 2012, in which time he took the wicket that retained the Ashes for England in Australia in December of 2011.

-He also played in every match of England’s successful World Twenty20 campaign in the West Indies in 2010 alongside new ball partner and current White Rose colleague Ryan Sidebottom.
+He also played in every match of England’s successful World Twenty20 campaign in the West Indies in 2010 alongside new ball partner Ryan Sidebottom.

 Having come through the ranks at Townville and Castleford Cricket Clubs, he became the youngest player to play for Yorkshire’s first team in 20 years when he played a Sunday League match against Kent at Headingley in 2001 aged just 16 years and 102 days.

-2007 – Scored his maiden first-class century against Surrey at the Oval in July, 2007 when he made 116 and set a record ninth-wicket partnership for Yorkshire of 246 with Jason Gillespie, now his county coach.
-It was one of three centuries that summer.
+Bresnan scored his maiden first-class century against Surrey at the Oval in July 2007 when he made 116 and set a record ninth-wicket partnership for Yorkshire of 246 with Jason Gillespie.